sahadnk72/sahadnk72.github.io/_posts/2015-03-26-fbjacking.md

 Here is a video demonstrating the seriousness of how this exploit might have been abused:

-{% highlight js %}
+{% highlight %}
 Reported - March 20 2015

 Clarification - March 21 2015

 Fix & Bounty  - March 24 2015

+{% endhighlight %}

 Hope you enjoyed it!

-{% endhighlight %}